michal1986/pokemon-manager-michal-drankowski/README.md

 So the total development time was more than 4 hours — I think around 10 hours.
 But I did that on purpose because I really wanted to refresh my knowledge of how GraphQL is properly used.
-So… yeah, it took some time, but I think I’m ready to work with GraphQL now :)
+So… yeah, it took some time, but I think I'm ready to work with GraphQL now :)

+Things to improve:

+ - we have authentication done in resolvers, but we have hardcoded password.
+Ideally we should add User model to schema (and db)
+  - Filtering happening on the frontend side only
+  - We lack that 'Suprise me' button

 # Pokemon Manager